Here in the digital age, there’s no such thing as a successful marketing campaign that ignores the importance of social media.

 Micro-influencers actually tend to have stronger, more intimate bonds with their audiences, leading to higher overall conversion rates for sponsors.

-11. Personalization will become a must
+11. Personalization Is a Must

 Personalized digital experiences are far from new, but they’ve become increasingly important over the years.